laravel/docs/telescope.md

 When upgrading to a new major version of Telescope, it's important that you carefully review [the upgrade guide](https://github.com/laravel/telescope/blob/master/UPGRADE.md).

-In addition, when upgrading to any new Telescope version, you should re-publish Horizon's assets:
+In addition, when upgrading to any new Telescope version, you should re-publish Telescope's assets:

     php artisan telescope:publish